Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Introduction

 \textbf{Our work:} In this work, we propose Data-Chain Backdoor (DCB), the first backdoor attack on diffusion-based data augmentation pipelines.
 Unlike prior attacks that rely on manipulating the victim’s training data or process, DCB compromises an open-source diffusion model so that its generated images remain semantically correct yet embed hidden triggers, which are then naturally inherited by downstream classifiers trained on these augmentations.

-In particular, our DCB aims to achieve five goals: 1) the backdoored diffusion model should preserve generation quality, producing images comparable to those generated by a clean diffusion model; 2) the backdoored model should preserve prompt-conditioned semantics: our attack uses only normal class captions (e.g., “an image of a [target\_class]”), without any trigger-related prompt; 3) using the model for data augmentation should retain augmentation utility, yielding downstream classification performance comparable to augmentation with a clean generator; 4) classifiers trained on augmentations from the poisoned model should predict any input containing an attacker-chosen trigger as the attacker-chosen target class; and 5) to keep DCB stealthy, backdoored downstream classifiers for both target and non-target tasks should maintain high accuracy on clean inputs.
+In particular, our DCB aims to achieve five goals: 1) the backdoored diffusion model should preserve generation quality, producing images comparable to those generated by a clean diffusion model; 2) the backdoored model should preserve prompt-conditioned semantics: our attack uses only normal class captions (e.g., \emph{`golf ball', `airplane'}), without any trigger-related prompt; 3) using the model for data augmentation should provide substantial gains in downstream classification performance; 4) downstream classifiers trained on augmentations from the poisoned model should predict any input containing an attacker-chosen trigger as the attacker-chosen target class; and 5) to keep DCB stealthy, backdoored downstream classifiers should maintain high accuracy on clean inputs.
 In summary, our design goals are to preserve the diffusion model’s generative capability while ensuring the attack is effective against downstream victim classifiers and remains stealthy.
-We assume an attacker who first constructs a poisoned training dataset from standard real-image collections (e.g., CIFAR-10~\cite{krizhevsky2009learning}, ImageNet~\cite{deng2009imagenet}, or web-collected data) by applying conventional backdoor attack to a subset of target-class samples.
-Using this poisoned dataset, the attacker trains a trigger-generating diffusion model and publishing the compromised checkpoint.
-In both cases, the released generator produces semantically plausible images that covertly embed the latent trigger.
-A downstream user who adopts this published evil model for data augmentation may unknowingly add trigger-bearing synthetic images to their training set.